andrewcooke/CRC.jl/README.md

 * Speed is comparable to optimized C (checked against CRC32 in libz).

-* Only arrays of bytes are accepted as data (again, contact me if you want something else as it's certainly possible to handle arbitrary sized sequences; previous versions did this, but it complicated the code for little practical gain so I removed it).
+* Only arrays of bytes are accepted as data (it's certainly possible to handle arbitrary sized sequences; previous versions did this, but it complicated the code for little practical gain so I removed it - please contact me if you want me to add it back).

 ## Examples